 I am looking to raise $7000.00 to cover the residency expenses and airfare.
 A portion of the money will cover my visa, travel insurance, travel doctor and a supply of Malaria medicine.
 The money will also cover my expenses for my extra week in Munnar where I will be volunteering at Aranya.

 You can make a tax deductible donation through my fiscal sponsor (Fractured Atlas) by clicking here

 I have produced three photo books celebrating the people I have worked with (Stories of Hope – Mexico, India & Rwanda, Stories of Hope – Oaxaca, Weavers of Southern Mexico and the third, Stories of Hope – India).
 As part of my residency I will produce a fourth book documenting the amazing people I will be meeting and working with in Odisha.

 This book celebrating creative positivity will be one of the perks!

 Over the past several years I have been able to travel and teach in so many parts of the world, India, Rwanda, Mexico, Turkmenistan, Kazakhstan, in Italy – with middle-schoolers on a US Military base whose parents were stationed in Afghanistan and with NYC 6th graders through the Silk Road Connect Project.
 I look forward to continuing this tradition of share, teaching and learning.
 Many of these projects happened because of generous people like you!

 If you cannot make a contribution but you really want to help, you can share this project on Facebook and Twitter!
-You can also tell your friends and family how they can be part of this rewarding experience by inviting them to visit the project on Indiegogo!

 Thank you very much!